ropensci/roweb3/content/blog/2021-11-18-devguide-0.7.0/index.md

 * In the packaging guide, we now give precise examples of tools for installation instructions: the r-lib remotes and pak packages but also R-universe!

-* 2021-11-04, add editors' responsabilities including  Editor etiquette for commenting on packages on which you aren't handling/reviewing (@jhollist, #354).

-* 2021-11-04, give precise examples of tools for installation instructions (remotes, pak, R-universe).

-* 2021-10-07, add guidance for editorial management (recruiting, inviting, onboarding, offboarding editors).
+## Setting up your package to foster a community

+* 2021-05-20, add guidance around setting up your package to foster a community, inspired by the recent rOpenSci community call. (with help from `@Bisaloo`, #289, #308)

+## Updates to reviewer guidance

+The work on pkgcheck and buffy means we were able to remove some elements from reviewers' guidance:

+* We no longer ask reviewers to run covr but we ask them to pay attentions to skipped tests.

+* We no longer ask reviewers to run goodpractice as goodpractice is run by the pkgcheck package whose checks are triggered on the cloud by the bot.

+We are thrilled to remove some workload from reviewers as we are aware that reviewing a package is a lot of work.
+Thanks to all reviewers for their incredible contributions to Software Peer Review!

+## Miscellaneous guidance updates

 * 2021-09-14, add a requirement that there is at least one _HTML_ vignette.

 * 2021-09-03, add some recommendations around git. (@annakrystalli, #341)

+* 2021-04-02, add citation guidance.

+* 2021-04-02,

 * 2021-07-14, clarify the categories data extraction and munging by adding examples. (@noamross, #337)

-* 2021-05-20, add guidance around setting up your package to foster a community, inspired by the recent rOpenSci community call. (with help from `@Bisaloo`, #289, #308)

-* 2021-04-27, no longer ask reviewers to ask covr as it'll be done by automatic tools, but ask them to pay attention to tests skipped.

-* 2021-04-02, add citation guidance.

-* 2021-04-02, stop asking reviewers to run goodpractice as this is part of editorial checks.

 * 2021-03-23, launched a new form for reviewer volunteering.

-* 2021-02-24, add guidance around the use of `@ropensci-review-bot`.

 ## Conclusion